varshamalviya/rohanlab-azureImageBuilder/README.md

 # rohanlab-azureImageBuilder
-Build VM images using Azure Image Builder and Bicep
+Build Images using Azure VM Image Builder and Bicep